dnsimple/dnsimple-support/content/articles/what-is-ssl-certificate-chain.md

 ---
+meta: The difference between the root certificate, intermediate certificates, and server certificate.
 title: What is the SSL Certificate Chain?
 excerpt: The difference between the root certificate, intermediate certificates, and server certificate.
 categories: